-where $\phi$ is a approximation function used to predict.
+where φ is a approximation function used to predict.
 Similarly, long term prediction may be defined as:

-$$\bar{x}{t+h}...\bar{x}{t+2}, \bar{x}{t+1} = \varphi(x{t-1}, x{t-2}...x{t-p})$$ (2)
+$$\hat{x}{t+h}...\hat{x}{t+2}, \hat{x}{t+1} = \mathbf{\varphi}(x{t-1}, x{t-2}...x{t-p})$$ (2)

 where h denotes the prediction time horizon, that is, the number of future values to be obtained by the predictor at once.
-Long term prediction may also be achieved by recursive prediction, which consists of recursively using equation (1) by feeding back past predicted values to the predictor to calculate the new ones.
+Long term prediction may also be achieved by recursive prediction, which consists of recursively using equation (1) by feed-ing back past predicted values to the predictor to calculate the new ones.

 The construction of models able to predict highly nonlinear or chaotic time series is of particular interest in this research.
-A chaotic time series is non-stationary, extremely sensitive to initial conditions of the system and contains positive Lyapunov Exponents [14].
-It is claimed that chaotic time series may only be short-term predicted [19].
-Even though, in some cases it is possible to approximate a dynamical model with similar characteristics to that found in the non-linear time series and to use it for long-term prediction.
+A chaotic time series is non-stationary, extremely sensitive to initial conditions of the system and contains at least one positive Lyapunov Exponent [15].
+It is claimed that chaotic time series may only be short-term predicted [20].
+Even though, in some cases it is possible to approximate a dynamical model with similar characteristics to that found in the nonlinear time series and to use it for long-term prediction.
 There are many techniques used to build predictors; they may be linear or non-linear, statistical or based on computational or artificial intelligence.
-For example, ARMA, ARIMA and Kalman filters are linear methods [20]; k-nearest neighbors, genetic algorithms and artificial neural networks are examples of non-linear time series.
+For example, ARMA, ARIMA and Kalman filters are linear methods [21]; k-nearest neighbors, genetic algorithms and artificial neural networks are examples of non-linear methods.
+Only non-linear methods are useful to forecast non-linear time series.

-The use of fully-connected, recurrent neural networks for long-term prediction of highly-dynamical or chaotic time series has been deeply studied [22].
+The use of fully-connected, recurrent neural networks for long-term prediction of highly-dynamical or chaotic time series has been deeply studied [23].
 In spite of the powerful capabilities of these models to represent dynamical systems, their practical use is still limited, due to constraints found in defining an optimal number of hidden nodes for the network and the long time required to train such networks.
-As a way to tackle these problems, complex architectures with a reduced number of connections, better learning abilities and special training strategies have been developed [13].
-Examples of such works are found at [2,3,4,9,10,12,14] among others.
+As a way to tackle these problems, complex architectures with a reduced number of connections, better learning abilities and special training strategies have been developed [13]; examples of such works are found at [2,3, 4,10,11,13,15,25,26, 29, 30,31] among others.
+From the vast number of strategies used to improve the long term prediction ability of neural networks, Wavelet Theory is used either to modify neuron architectures (for example [2,6,12,31,33]) or as a pre-processing aid applied to training data (for example [11,26,28,29]).
+When wavelet theory is used to modify the neuron architecture, normally it is done using a wavelet function as the activation function [33].
+Other works combine wavelet decomposition (as a filtering step) and neural networks to provide an acceptable prediction value [11,29].